colinjh/switchtv_moviesapp/README.md

 ##### Bootstrap

 I chose to utilise the most current verson of Bootstrap - Bootstap 4 alpha to help with responsive design.
-This allowed me to use some new classes such as col and justify-center
+This allowed me to use some new classes such as col and justify-center.

 ##### Gulp